 It was in New Hampshire that the Harringtons met Marty Parichand and learned about Mill City Park and PermaCity Life.
 That’s when the idea really started to take shape.
 They started looking for possible locations in Franklin and the surrounding area that would work for a small brewpub, initially dismissing our current location because it just seemed like too much of a challenge: too small, in really rough shape, with a red “shed” slapped on the front.
 Once work was done on the buildings’ facade and we played around with a layout, it became clear that this quirky space could be exactly what we wanted.

 Damon and Megan visited New Hampshire a couple of times and fell in love with the natural beauty and history.
-All four of us were really excited about the plans for Franklin and the opportunity to be part of the revitalization of this beautiful town.
+All four of us were incredibly excited about the plans for Franklin and the opportunity to be part of the revitalization of this beautiful town.
 The stars aligned, so to speak, and here we are!

 So why did we decide to call the brewery Vulgar Brewing Company?
 As we mentioned, Jason had been using the name for his homebrew for years, but the name is inspired by his family.

 One of our favorite things about the craft beer industry is that it makes it possible for you to get to know the people brewing the beer you are enjoying.
 Often craft breweries become a hub and gathering place for the community and we think Franklin will be no exception.
-We sincerely hope you all stop in, share some stories, laugh, and get to know your neighbors over a pint of two, brewed right here on Central Street.
+We sincerely hope you all stop in, share some stories, laugh, and get to know your neighbors over a pint or two, brewed right here on Central Street.
 Nothing fancy but the flavor.